20

 Furthermore, Business Intelligence helps align production with market demand.
 By integrating data from sales forecasts, customer feedback, and market trends, manufacturers can adjust production schedules, manage inventory levels, and optimize resource allocation.

 This alignment improves customer satisfaction by ensuring timely deliveries, minimizes waste, and reduces holding costs.
-Ultimately, the strategic use of BI in manufacturing leads to a more responsive, efficient, and profitable operation, positioning companies to compete better in a dynamic market environment.
+Ultimately, the strategic use of business intelligence in manufacturing leads to a more responsive, efficient, and profitable operation, positioning companies to compete better in a dynamic market environment.

 Business Intelligence in manufacturing involves key components such as data collection, integration, and analysis.
 It includes gathering data from various sources, such as ERP systems and IoT devices, and using analytical tools to process this data into actionable insights.